joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Maven/Gradle - Running the app from spring boot

-Execute `mvn spring-boot:run` from terminal.
+Execute `mvn spring-boot:run` from terminal

 Or using Gradle `./gradlew bootRun`

 These commands would run the application in-place without actually building a target JAR file

-You should see the following logged to console.
+You should see the following logged to console:

 ```log
 2019-12-27 23:58:38,459 INFO  Starting FarmWaterRequestApplication on xubuntuVostro with PID 21847 (/media/joshua/martian/jobs/